cecilebucher/Reshaped/README.md

 ## Installation

 * download node.js: https://nodejs.org/en/download/ and install it.
-The version that was used for the demo is node.js 10.5.0, but it should work with a more recent version of node.js.
+The version that was used for the demo is node.js 10.5.0, but it should work with a more recent version of node.js and it was tested on MacOS.

 * download the github project, by clicking on the green button "Clone or download" on top of this page.